rwaldron/tc39-notes/es8/2017-03/mar-22.md

 DE: But we identiied all the issues...

 MM: Independent of .... with a proposal for an orthogonal syntactic framework which points out all of these different cases.
 As long as this is viable ... this should absorb the syntactic issues from the other proposals.
-Then the other proposals, such as "what specifically does a private property mean...independent of placement" are semantics that can be individually worked out in the separate proposals
+Then the other proposals, such as "what specifically does a private property mean...independent of placement" are semantics that can be individually worked out in the separate proposals.

 DE: I'd like to hear from people who have actual feedback.

 BT: If I can get to me actual points.
 When you sent the mail about this proposal, I became extremely excited about it.
 I could see how the syntax aligned with my mental mode of the object model.
 And then I went and talked to some JS developers and universally the reaction was viscerally negative.
 They partly reacted to the "own" keyword.
-A lot of developers don't have a
+A lot of developers don't have a...

 MM: Was it the "own" keyword or soething else?